Meet the Lab

 Rosalie Wright (2020 - 2023)

-Rosalie is a Research Assistant in the Seascape Ecology Lab and a graduate in Biological Sciences from Oxford.
-She is currently working on multi-habitat seascape restoration and is particularly interested in science communication for impactful research.
+Rosalie was a Research Assistant in the Seascape Ecology Lab and a graduate in Biological Sciences from Oxford.
+She spent 3 years working on multi-habitat seascape restoration and is particularly interested in science communication for impactful research.
+Rosalie is now working at Blue Marine Foundation as the Solent Seascape Project co-ordinator.

 Sophie Taylor (2020-2021)